Chandrakona: Transportation

 Chandrakona is well connected by roads/highways to state capital Kolkata and other important towns of South Bengal including Medinipur (42 km South West), Burdwan, Bankura, Haldia, Kharagpur, and Tarakeswar.
 State Highway 4 (West Bengal) connects the town to National Highway 6 (Kolkata-Mumbai) at Mechogram (60 km South East).
 The nearest railway station is Chandrakona Road railway station, 20 km West.
 Locals use bicycles and motorbikes for transportation within the town.
 Rickshaws, Battery operated rickshaws and cabs are also available.

 Education

 There are schools and colleges in Chandrakona Town.
 Institute of Science & Technology is a technology-oriented private college established in 2005.
 This institute is affiliated to Wbut.
 It is an emerging engineering and management college in West Medinipur district as well as in West Bengal.
 There is also another college named Chandrakona Vidyasagar Mahavidyalaya, which is under Vidyasagar University.
 The schools of Chandrakona Town are Chandrakona Jirat High School, Kalyanshri J D Girls School, Malleswarpur Sarada Vidyapith High School and Atasi Smriti High School.
-There is also a non-governmental educational organization to help the poor meritorious students named Rakshabandhan For Education.

-Under Chandrakona Block-II, there is a village named Kiageria, 3 km from the town.
-In this village, a non-conventional school called School in the Cloud has been organized and established by Sarbik Palli Kalyan Kendra, a 27-year-old non-governmental organization.
-This school allows village children aged four to fourteen years old to learn subjects on their own through the Internet and Skype without teachers (self-organized learning environment).
-This system has been introduced worldwide by Professor Dr. Sugata Mitra, 2013 TED Talks prize winner, of Newcastle University, UK.

-Health

-There is a hospital in Chandrakona town.
-People of Chandrakona and its nearest areas mainly depend on that hospital.